Medication Search: Isentress

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Raltegravir should not be taken by anyone who is allergic to raltegravir or to any of the ingredients of the medication.
+Do not take raltegravir if you are allergic to raltegravir or to any of the ingredients of the medication.

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.

 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.